 1. A software framework to serve as the backend for a number of Wearable Computing research experiments, use cases, and applications.
 2. Baked-in tools to upgrade human intelligence with smart glasses, including conversational intelligence, social intelligence, memory, knowledge, and thinking upgrades.

 I converted a 40 year old RV into a mobile hacker lab for wearable computing adventures across North America.

-A custom wearable computer designed to enhance your social intelligence in human interactions, accomplished by a computer co-processor that provides you with insights into the non-verbal communication being displayed around you.
+Improving the emotional intelligence of users, with a focus on autistic users, via a computer co-processor that provides you with insights into the non-verbal communication being displayed around you.

 A custom wearable computer with processor, camera, microphone, stereo sound, WiFi+Bluetooth, power, and all day battery life.
 Social tools AI software stack runs on the wearable.